mitydigital/statamic-logger/README.md

 <!-- /statamic:hide -->

-> Adds detailed, customisable and human-friendly logging support for Statamic
+> Detailed, customisable and human-friendly logging for Statamic

 ## Logger for Statamic is a Commercial Addon.